-Ever since I won a Butterball turkey in a short story contest in sixth grade, I’ve dreamed of penning novels, memoirs, and children’s books.
+Ever since I won a Butterball turkey in a short story contest in sixth grade, I’ve dreamed of penning novels.
 But first I met other adventures.

 After I got married, I considered the unique gift God had given me and how different my life would be if Mark wasn’t in it.
 A story grew in my heart, one I felt compelled to share.

-However, 98% of books submitted to publishers get rejected.
-And only 16% of traditionally-published writers were able to debut with their first book—most wrote at least one novel before finally being able to get the second, third, or fourth published.
+However, 98 percent of books submitted to publishers get rejected.
+And only 16 percent of traditionally-published writers were able to debut with their first book.
+Most wrote at least one novel before finally being able to get the second, third, or fourth published.
 Did this story even have a chance?

 Despite the odds, I decided to pursue that long-delayed dream, knowing the faithful One who had called me was the God of the impossible.
 To learn how to write fiction, I took classes, attended conferences, and joined critique groups.

 Last year, my second daughter was born on June 10th, but the deadline for the Christian Writers Guild’s Operation First Novel contest was September 10th.
 Between round-the-clock diaper changes, plus caring for my two-year-old, I finished my story and submitted it.